 Northern Catalonia’s largest city Girona was one of my Barcelona day-trip destinations.
 This marvelous city has a beautiful old town which can be seen in some of the Game of Thrones series.
 It is located around 100 kilometers north of Barcelona and can easily be reached by train or car.
+One day trip to Girona is a great idea if you are spending some time in the area.

 On my recent trip to Barcelona, Spain I had booked hotels near the city but wanted to explore more of its surroundings.
-As it turns out, there are a lot of options on what to visit near Barcelona – like a day trip to Montserrat, viewing ruins from Roman times in Tarragona and going on several hikes along the Costa Brava.
-However, the trip to Girona will stay in my memory as a peaceful and really enjoyable experience of Gothic architecture and an amazing walk around the old city stone walls.
+As it turns out, there are a lot of options on what to visit near Barcelona – like a day trip to Montserrat, viewing ruins from Roman times in Tarragona, and going on several hikes along the Costa Brava.
+However, the trip to Girona will stay in my memory as a peaceful and really enjoyable experience of Gothic architecture and an amazing walk around the old city’s stone walls.

 Game of Thrones locations

 In this detailed post by Amanda from Sedimentality, you can find many locations in Girona, which can also be seen in the famous Game of Thrones show.
 While walking through the old town of Girona, you may notice several stairs, buildings, and bridges from the show.
-So if you are a hardcore fan of the series, it would be good to watch some youtube videos for an inspiration of what to see in Girona.
+So if you are a hardcore fan of the series, it would be good to watch some youtube videos for inspiration of what to see in Girona.

 Church of St. Felix